Cohomological Hall algebras, their categorification, and their representations via torsion pairs: COHAs, CatHAs, and their representations associated to a torsion pair

-Let $(\bfT, \bfF)$ be two derived stacks satisfying the assumptions of Corollary~\ref{cor:induced_COHA_open}. \begin{definition} The \textit{categorified quantum loop algebra} $\scrH_{(\bfT, \bfF)}$ of the pair $(\bfT, \bfF)$ is the monoidal subcategory of the monoidal $\infty$-category of endofunctors $\End( \catCohb_{\mathsf{pro}}( \bfF ) )$ generated by the images of the two monoidal functors
+Let $(\bfT, \bfF)$ be two derived stacks satisfying the assumptions of Corollary~\ref{cor:induced_COHA_open}.
+We give now the main definition of this section: \begin{defin} The \textit{categorical quantum loop algebra} $\scrH_{(\bfT, \bfF)}$ of the pair $(\bfT, \bfF)$ is the monoidal subcategory of the monoidal $\infty$-category of endofunctors $\End( \catCohb_{\mathsf{pro}}( \bfF ) )$ generated by the images of the two monoidal functors

 corresponding to the two module structures of $\catCohb_{\mathsf{pro}}( \bfF )$.

 The \textit{quantum loop algebra} $\scrU_{(\bfT, \bfF)}$ of the pair $(\bfT, \bfF)$ is the subalgebra of $\End( G_0( \bfF ) )$ generated by the images of the two maps of associative algebras